 This year's efforts began with the help of skilled labor provided by the Indiana Union Construction Industry during Union Build Day on April 13.
 Pepper Project Engineer Anthony White served as House Captain and led a team of skilled trade workers and volunteers from the drywall division of Pepper's Self Perform Group during the Build Day.

 Cut to two weeks later, and another large group of Pepper volunteers showed up on the Spring Rebuild Day on April 27 and completed the transformation of the home.
 Pepper values truly shined as leaders in our community and providing the ultimate experience for those we help through Rebuilding Together.

 Our project this year was one of nine homes in the Twin Aire neighborhood that Rebuilding Together assisted in repairing that Saturday as part of National Rebuilding Month and National Rebuilding Day.

-As the Rebuilding Together Indianapolis board president, I'm honored to be part of an organization that has committed to helping more than 400 individual homeowners live in a safe and healthy environment over the past 20 years.
+We're honored to help an organization that has committed to helping more than 400 individual homeowners live in a safe and healthy environment over the past 20 years.